apache/mxnet/cpp-package/example/inference/README.md

 ```

 ### [sentiment_analysis_rnn.cpp](<https://github.com/apache/incubator-mxnet/blob/master/cpp-package/example/inference/sentiment_analysis_rnn.cpp>)
-This example demonstrates how you can load a pre-trained RNN model and use it to predict the sentiment expressed in the given line of the movie review with the MXNet C++ API.
-The example performs the following tasks
+This example demonstrates how you can load a pre-trained RNN model and use it to predict the sentiment expressed in the given movie review with the MXNet C++ API.
+The example is capable of processing variable legnth inputs.
+It performs the following tasks
 - Loads the pre-trained RNN model.
 - Loads the dictionary file containing the word to index mapping.
+- Splits the review in multiple lines separated by "."
+- The example predicts the sentiment score for individual lines and outputs the average score.

+The example is capable of processing variable length input by implementing following technique:
+- The example creates executors for pre-determined input lenghts such as 5, 10, 15, 20, 25, etc called **buckets**.
+- Each bucket is identified by **bucket-key** representing the length on input required by corresponding executor.
+- For each line in the review, the example finds the number of words in the line and tries to find a closest bucket or executor.
-- Converts the input string to vector of indices that's truncated or padded to match the input data length.
+- If the bucket key does not match the number of words in the line, the example pads or trims the input line to match the required length.
-- Runs the forward pass and predicts the sentiment score between 0 to 1 where 1 represents positive sentiment.

 The example uses a pre-trained RNN model trained with a IMDB dataset.
 The RNN model was built by exercising the [GluonNLP Sentiment Analysis Tutorial](<http://gluon-nlp.mxnet.io/examples/sentiment_analysis/sentiment_analysis.html#>).
 The tutorial uses 'standard_lstm_lm_200' available in Gluon Model Zoo and fine tunes it for the IMDB dataset
 The model consists of :